 In 2013, Calipari initiated hosting an annual alumni weekend around his basketball fantasy experience with the intent to raise money for charity.
 After generating $350,000 for selected organizations and charities during the inaugural game, the weekend has generated millions of dollars for charity since its inception.

 In 2019, when federal workers were without pay due to a government shutdown, he, his wife and his foundation assisted workers with financial help and grocery gift cards.

-Calipari is set to be awarded the Jefferson Award for Outstanding Public Service in Sports by Multiplying Good on Nov.
-2. For more than 50 years, Multiplying Good has honored those who put others first.
+Calipari was awarded the Jefferson Award for Outstanding Public Service in Sports by Multiplying Good in November of 2022.
+For more than 50 years, Multiplying Good has honored those who put others first.
 Those receiving the Jefferson Award are empowered to do more, while their stories of extraordinary public service inspire others to action.
 It is an award that underscores impact.

 Author of five books, including the New York Times Best Seller “Players First: Coaching from the Inside Out,” Calipari is a master of communication and maximizing talent.
 He lives by the motto “that it’s never a matter of how far you have fallen, but instead it’s about how high you bounce back.”